 2019 Sentra New Car Test Drive

-NISMO ($25,790) comes with a turbocharged engine, 18-inch wheels, sporty details inside and outside, and deeper front bucket seats.
-It's available with manual or CVT.
+The SR Turbo brings the more powerful turbocharged engine with the CVT, while the Nismo adds 18-inch wheels, sporty details inside and outside, and deeper front bucket seats.
+It's available with a 6-speed manual or the CVT..